boschresearch/statestream/docs/getting_creative.md

 Writing new clients
 -------------------

-To adapt scheduling of training / evaluation procedures one can write new clients.
+To adapt scheduling of training / evaluation procedures, one can write new clients.
 Please see the [clients specification](clients.md).

 Adding new interfaces
 ---------------------

-On the basis of existing interfaces, it is relatively easy to add new interfaces for different applications, hardware, simulations, and so on.
+On the basis of existing interfaces, it is relatively easy to add new interfaces for different applications, hardware, simulations, datasets, and so on.
 Please see also the [interface section](interfaces.md)

-Adding new featrues
+Adding new features
 -------------------

-* **activation functions**: dditional activation functions may be added in **statestream/neuronal/activations.py**.
+* **activation functions**: Additional activation functions can be added in **statestream/neuronal/activations.py**.
 * **optimizers**: New optimizers can be added extending **neuronal/optimizers.py** and **meta/optimizers.py**.
 * **losses**: New losses can be added extending **neuronal/losses.py** and **meta/losses.py**.